ArshansGithub/Amazon-Deal-Scraper/README.md

 - [License](#license)

 ## Background
-This project was originally created to be sold to online entrepreneurship groups but I ultimately decided that this should go towards my public portfolio and for anyone to use.
+This project was created to be sold to online entrepreneurship groups but I ultimately decided that this should go towards my public portfolio and for anyone to use.

 ## Features

-- Search for amazon deals via keywords or without keywords
+- Search for Amazon deals via keywords or without keywords
 - Notification system that routinely checks every 6 hours for new deals and DMs user
 - Beautiful GUI based on discord bots
 - Filter results  by many robust options
-- Reverse Engineered API + Built in captcha solving
+- Reverse Engineered API + Built-in captcha solving
 - Uses MongoDB database for persistent data
 - Admin commands used within private discord server
 - If "support" discord users are not in the same server as the bot then the bot blacklists that server (security)